-Whirlpool: Arson arrests over 48-trailer £2m fire at Peterborough HQ
+Pair charged with arson over £2m fire at Whirlpool's Peterborough HQ

 The 17-year-old has also been charged with further offences alongside another 21-year-old man, in connection with an incident at a building site in the Hampton area of the city on 28 August 2019.

-Both have been charged with arson causing £20,000 worth of damage at a building site, burglary and criminal damage.
+Both have been charged with arson causing damage totalling £20,000, burglary and criminal damage.

 All three are expected to appear before magistrates on 12 November.